SkywareSW/ware/README.md

 ```
 name is "Alice"
 age is 25
-score is 10 + 5
+price is 9.99
+active is true
+nothing_yet is nothing
 ```

-## Constants

-Constants can never be changed after being set.
+Use `constant` for values that should never change:

 ```
-constant MAX is 100
+constant MAX_SCORE is 100
-constant PI is 3.14159
+constant APP_NAME is "My App"
-show MAX
 ```

 ---